 Wall decor can go beyond paint and wallpaper.
 Here are 9 wall coverings ideas to inspire to you to decorate your interior walls.

 Does the thought of a painted or wall papered accent wall make you yawn?
 Fear not, because you’ve got so many more options to make your walls stand out.
-Check out these eight wall treatment ideas for those who dare to get truly creative with interior design.
+Check out these eight wall covering ideas for those who dare to get truly creative with interior design.

 1. Stone cladding or panelling